mobluse/x2x/README.md

 ## Install
 These scripts assume the left computer has the mouse and keyboard connected.
-But this can be changed in the scripts by changing east to west.
+But this can be changed in the scripts on the left computer by changing east to west.
 On both computers do:
 cd
 git clone https://github.com/mobluse/x2x.git